You want smart political talk without the meltdowns?

 And it's not a dilemma for me.

-I for me, it would be a no-go from the get-go.
+For me, it would be a no-go from the get-go.

 I want nothing to do with this country.

-I want nothing to do with a country that practices radical sharia.
+I want nothing to do with a country that practices radical Sharia.

-I want nothing to do with a country whose leader uh I believe was involved in the murder of a journalist.
+I want nothing to do with a country whose leader I believe was involved in the murder of a journalist.

 I want nothing to do with any of that.